 Moreover, you can run Bliss OS in live mode too without installing it on your hard disk (but requires more time to complete its booting process).

-After installation, your first login will be prompted with setting up your new Android device where you can start fresh or restore app data from backup, choose privacy settings and data sharing with Google.
+After installation, your first login will be prompted by setting up your new Android device where you can start fresh or restore app data from backup, choose privacy settings and data sharing with Google.
 The default home screen for Bliss OS is Task Viewer which is suitable for large screens (and comes equipped with a start menu like icon).
 There’s Pixel launcher too but not a great idea to switch to it because it’s impractical to swipe up and down with your mouse.

 The User Interface (UI) for Bliss OS is the same with tablet android devices, thus, seamless user experience i.e. you don’t have to learn anything new.
 The only downside is with scrolling up and down a very long list of contents because on desktop operating systems you have a scrollbar that you can just click and drag up and down at blazing speed.
-Android doesn’t have such scroll bar thing.
-And the natural scrolling for notebook and laptop users might annoy some who prefers view scrolling on their track-pad.
+Android doesn’t have such a scroll bar thing.
+And the natural scrolling for notebook and laptop users might annoy some who prefer view scrolling on their track-pad.

-On Android devices we press power button once to lock the screen, so one might ponder it’ll be the same with computers, especially notebook and laptop users (because it has a power button!).
+On Android devices we press the power button once to lock the screen, so one might ponder it’ll be the same with computers, especially notebook and laptop users (because it has a power button!).
 I did press the power button on my notebook computer, only it prompted me whether I wanted to shut down or reboot.